The SemiCon Factor : Indo-Pacific Quadrilateral Dialogue

 Blog

-Prime Minister Narendra Modi’s historic state visit further elevated U.S.-India relations and enhanced the strategic partnership, both from a manufacturing perspective and brought about collaboration in the field of critical and emerging technologies.
-The Prime Minister’s visit also puts the U.S.-India strategic partnership in the pantheon of the most defining partnership of the 21st century.
+Prime Minister Narendra Modi’s historic state visit further elevated US India relations and enhanced the strategic partnership, both from a manufacturing perspective and brought about collaboration in the field of critical and emerging technologies.
+The Prime Minister’s visit also puts the US India strategic partnership in the pantheon of the most defining partnership of the 21st century.

 As we take stock of another year of India’s independence, India remains one of the fastest-growing economies as cyclical headwinds and the war in Ukraine affects other G20 economies.